GSA-TTS/10x-data-exchange/README.md

 ## Server pair experiment

 We are trying to learn if one of our ideas for data exchange is allowable in browsers, and if it runs into rules guarding against XSS attacks.
-* In the directory `server-pair`
+This experiment is the `server-pair` directory.

+### To run
 * Run `pip install -r requirements.txt`
 * And then start two servers:
   * `flask --app a run -p 5001`
   * `flask --app b run -p 5002`

+### For code quality
+* To lint, run `flake8`
+* To format, run `black .`